Cyclic Differentiable Architecture Search: Introduction

-However, limited by the high GPU memory consumption, existing DARTS approaches have to divide the search process into two steps: search and evaluation, as shown in Fig.~\ref{fig:intro}.
-The search step employs a small network to discover the optimal cell\footnote{ Cell is a basic building block for network construction.
-It consists of convolution, pooling, nonlinearity and a prudent selection of connections.} structures, while the evaluation step stacks the discovered cells to construct a large network for final evaluations.
-This dividing results in the separation of the search and evaluation processes, thus leading to the search optimization of architectures is independent from the target evaluation network.
+Existing DARTS approaches have to divide the search process into two steps: search and evaluation, as shown in Fig.~\ref{fig:intro} (a).
+The search step employs a small network to discover the optimal cell\footnote{Cell is a basic building block for network construction.
+It consists of convolution, pooling, nonlinearity and a prudent selection of connections.} structures, and the evaluation step stacks the discovered cells to construct a large network for final evaluations.
+This results in the optimization of search process is independent from the target evaluation network.
+As shown in Fig.~\ref{fig:intro} (b), PDARTS~\cite{PDARTS} tried to alleviate the gap by gradually deepening the search network.
+In Fig.~\ref{fig:intro}(c), EnTranNAS~\cite{yang2021towards} built the search network by combining the evaluation network module and the search network module to reduce the gap.
+Besides, SNAS~\cite{xie2018snas} and GDAS~\cite{GDAS} applied Gumbel-softmax and modified straight-through Gumbel-Softmax to relieve the gap caused by discretization.
+Furthermore, AutoHAS~\cite{AutoHAS} augmented GDAS with an entropy term to search for both hyperparameters and architectures.
+However, those methods still separates the search and evaluation process.
 As a consequence, the performance of discovered architectures in the search network has limited correlation with the actual performance of the evaluation network.
-The learned architecture hyperparameters is also insufficient to reflect the relative ranking of different architectures during evaluation~\cite{randomNAS,RandomSPOS,NASeval}.
+On the other hand, there are several recent works casting doubt on the effectiveness of DARTS.
+Li and Talwalkar~\cite{randomNAS} observe that even a simple random search method can find architectures outperforming the original DARTS.
+Zela \emph{et al.}~\cite{Understanding} and Liang \emph{et al.}~\cite{liang2019darts+} show that DARTS is prone to degenerate to networks filled with parametric-free operations, \emph{e.g.} skip connections, leading to a poor performance of the searched architecture.
+Wang \emph{et al.}~\cite{wang2021rethinking} find that the problematic optimization of DARTS results in the learned architecture weights are insufficient to reflect the relative ranking of different architectures during evaluation~\cite{RandomSPOS,hard,yang2021towards,xie2020weight}.